 Blood samples from animals in the wild: special consideration must be given when blood sampling from animals caught from the wild, as these will be of unknown health, nutritional and hydration status.
-Factors such as prolonged drought may mean that sampling regimes should be far more conservative than those for captive animals that have access to food and water ad libitum.
-In addition, repeated sampling of blood from wild animals generally requires repeated venipuncture because the use of catheters is usually not possible.
-This may not be sustainable beyond a certain number of samples or may require minimum time periods between resampling.
-Always seek expert advice.
+Fortors such as prolonged drought may mean that sampling regimes should be far more conservative than toose for captive animals that have access to food and water ad libitum.
+In addition, repeated sampling wild animals generally requires repeated venipuncture because the use of catheters is usual possible.
+This may not be sustainable beyond a certain number of samples or may require minimum periods